Joint Cracking and Muscle Pops

 - The sound is caused by nitrogen bubbles in the body's synovial fluid being pulled inside the joint.
 When the joint is manipulated, it makes a distinct popping or cracking noise.

 (Number three is the leading theory is because of timing.
 It takes about 20 to 30 minutes for the nitrogen gas to dissolve back into the joint fluid after the "crack" or "pop."
 While the gas is re-dissolving, the joints don't make a sound.
 No nitrogen, no noise.
 That makes the nitrogen bubble theory the most plausible.)

 Whatever the reasons for it, doctors all gave the same advice.
 If you've got cracking joints, it's generally not something to worry about.
 It doesn't seem to damage the joints and it doesn't lead to arthritis.

-That doesn't mean you should crack your knuckles voluntarily though.
-The small amount of research that has been conducted show people who repeatedly crack their knuckles display soft tissue damage to the joint capsule and have a "lower grip strength."
+That doesn't mean you should crack your knuckles voluntarily, though.
+The small amount of research that has been conducted shows people who repeatedly crack their knuckles display soft tissue damage to the joint capsule and have a "lower grip strength."

 For those of you with noisy joints, here are a few things you should watch for.

 - Swelling is always a bad sign.
 Whenever swelling accompanies joint noises, it should always be evaluated by a doctor.

 - Pain is something else to be aware of.
 Pain can be caused by loose cartilage, tears in the meniscus or injured ligaments.
 If your joints are making noises that cause pain, get a checkup to find out what the problem is.

 - If the sound you hear is more like a crunching or paper being crumpled up when you extend your knees, you should get checked for crepitus.
 That occurs when there's damage to cartilage within the joint and can be the result of injury, aging or an early sign of arthritis.